Documentation Index

 - Choose the Event Pass template as a starting point

-- Configure the pass type, colours, and images
+- Configure the pass type, colours, and images — the designer shows a live preview of how the pass will appear to customers

 - Click Save, enter a name, and confirm